Rapidfacture/rf-production-font/README.md

 ## Installation

-* exclude the folder `?????` from git in your `.gitignore`

 * add actual version of `rf-production-font` to you package.json

-* copy the `font` folder from this package into your project using grunt
+* copy the `font` folder (it includes .css, .eot, .ttf, .woff) from this package to our webserver
-* include the important required files (.css, .eot, .ttf, .woff, .html) in the folder font.
+* and add the .css to your index.html
+* for reference of the icons see the file font/rf-icons-reference.html

 ## Development